KNOWING WHO YOU ARE

 Self-awareness coaching packages include:

-Provides an introduction to the Myers Briggs Type Indicator (MBTI) assessment tool and results in the client confirming their “best fit” MBTI preference code.
-To understand more about this package or ways Assiem Ltd can help you, please contact us.
-The package includes:
+Provides a Hogan Assessment or the Myers Briggs Type Indicator (MBTI) assessment.
+To understand more about these packages or ways Assiem Ltd can help you, please contact us.

 Provides and introduction into behaviour, motivation and decision making preferences, across a number of widely accepted tools, together with a full analysis of how these work alongside each other and how these relate to your current situation and future goals.
 To understand more about this package or the ways Assiem Ltd can help you, please contact us.